Press photographer

 Salary

-Salaries reflect the size of circulation of the newspaper and the experience and reputation of the photographer.
+Salaries vary widely according to the experience and reputation of the photographer, the employer or if they are freelance, and the location and the type of photography.
+Salaries also reflect the circulation of a newspaper.
 Quality magazines may offer higher rates.
 Experienced photographers can earn a flat fee when commissioned to cover a specific event.

 Negotiating a reasonable freelance fee is complex and it may be worth joining the National Union of Journalists (NUJ), which offers guidance on rates and contracts - see the NUJ Freelance Fees Guide for more details.

-When calculating fees, remember to consider overheads for equipment, which can be around £100 per day.
-Freelance press journalists often sell images to picture libraries, or agencies whose daily rates vary from around £75 to £180.
+Freelance press photographers usually charge between £100 to £500 per day.
+When calculating fees, remember to consider overheads for equipment, which can be up to around £100 per day.
+Freelance press journalists often sell images to picture libraries or agencies whose daily rates vary from around £75 to £180.

 Income figures are intended as a guide only.